 Expect this web design trend to stay around AND increase in popularity in 2018.

-Bold, eye-catching colors are expected to revolutionize the web.
+Bold, eye-catching colors are expected to revolutionize the industry.

 While a couple of years ago web designers opted for neutral, easy-on-the-eyes hues, today you can find a number of brands that give preference to braver color palettes.

-This is one of our preferred web design trends, because really and truly who wouldn't be happier with a more colorful internet?
+This is one of our preferred web development trends, because really and truly who wouldn't be happier with a more colorful internet?

 Simple doesn’t always mean user-friendly.